dnsimple/dnsimple-support/content/articles/domains-pl.md

 ## Registering a .PL domain {#registering}
 You will be asked about or see the following information during the registration process:

 ### Consent for publishing personal information
 As of January 2025, to register a .PL domain, you need to specify whether the contact's personal data can be published.

 ## Have more questions?
-If you have any questions or need assistance registering domains with DNSimple, just [contact support](https://dnsimple.com/feedback), and we’ll be happy to help.
+If you have any questions or need assistance registering domains with DNSimple, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.